x448/float16/README.md

 Roadmap:

-* add functions for fast batch conversions.
+* add functions for fast batch conversions leveraging SIMD when supported by hardware.
 * speed up unit test when verifying all possible 4+ billion conversions.
 * test on additional platforms.